uptotec/uptotec/README.md

 ## Hi there 👋

-I am Mahmoud Ashraf, also known as uptotec, a computer engineering student at the British University in Egypt.
-I am passionate about building software that solves real-world problems.
+I am Mahmoud Ashraf, also known as uptotec, a software engineer passionate about building software that solves real-world problems.

 I love to work with new technologies and build cool projects.
 I am proficient with Node.js, React, typescript, and python among others.